 Cardholder – A person who obtains a bankcard, either credit or debit, from a bank that issues cards.

 Card Associations – Main function is to be a governing body over banks, Independent Sales Organizations (ISOs), and Merchant Service Providers (MSPs) in order to provide credit card services to consumers and merchants.
 VISA, MasterCard, Discover and American Express make up the Card Associations.
-They decide on the standards that a merchant must meet in order to have the ability to accept credit and debit card transactions and the interchange fees associated with taking those card transactions.
+They decide on the standards that a merchant must meet in order to have the ability to accept debit and credit card transactions and the interchange fees associated with taking those card transactions.

-Credit Card Network – A middle man in the card processing transaction, sending the card payment request and response between the acquiring bank and issuing bank.
+Credit Card Network – A middle man in the credit card processing transaction, sending the card payment request and response between the acquiring bank and issuing bank.
 Functions as a part of the Card Associations.

 Independent Sales Organization (ISO) – A third party company that has a relationship with a card association member in order to provide merchant services to businesses.

 Issuing Bank – The financial institution who approved the cardholder or consumer.
 Receives the payment transaction request and will send back an approval or a decline.